 When the decree from the Emperor arrives demanding one male from each household to fight off the invading Rourons, led by the evil Bori Khan.
 With a witch by his side, they are disrupting trade on the Silk Road and threatening the Empire.
 What he really wants, however, is vengeance against the Emperor, who killed his father.

 There is action galore.
-Both the younger Mulan and the woman she grows into see plenty of it without a battle in sight.
-Crystal Rao portrays young Mulan and does a terrific job with the right expressions and degree of fun she finds in being who she wants to be.
+Both the younger Mulan and the woman she grows in to see plenty of it without a battle insight.
+Crystal Rao portrays young Mulan and does a terrific job with the right expressions and the degree of fun she finds in being who she wants to be.
 Her father (portrayed by Tzi Ma) seems to delight in his “boyish” young daughter, much to the consternation of her mother (portrayed by Rosalind Chao).
 I don’t know how much of the action stunts she did herself, but she is very believable to me, having been a bit of a “tom-boy” myself in my youth.

 The interaction between Hua Mulan and “the witch” is very interesting.
 It’s hinted that they have quite a bit in common.
 I really liked this addition to the story and it works well.
 The parallels of two women who had a strong chi and were rejected by society underscore what happens after one is rejected and turned away.
 They tend to be embraced by darker elements who value their ability, even though Bori Khan is just using the witch as long as he needs her.

 I thoroughly enjoyed this version of Mulan and watched it twice so far.
 Even my spouse commented that Disney outdid themselves with this one.
 I think it’s well worth the $30 investment to see it right now.

 Categories: Movie Reviews